Abstract

 In the chapter where he talked about backpropagation (Rosenblatt 1962, vol. 55, chap.
 13), he tried to train both layers in the two-layered perceptron network by extending the perceptron learning algorithm.
 The algorithm works on each individual perceptron unit, but only if the desired output is known.
 The desired outputs for the output units are supplied by the experimenter, but the desired outputs for the hidden units could not be known, so Rosenblatt tried some hacks.
 Essentially, he took the error signals at the output units, and used heuristic rules to “backpropagate the error” to synthesize error signals at the hidden units.
 The precise details are hacky, and no longer of any relevance.

-One last thing about his backpropagation rule: he also discovered the per-layer learning rate trick.
+One last thing about his backpropagation rule: he also discovered the layer-wise learning rate trick.
 Because his backpropagation algorithm was so hacky, he found that he had to stabilize it by making the first layer learn at a much lower rate than the second.

 It is found that if the probabilities of changing the S-A connections are large, and the threshold is sufficiently small, the system becomes unstable, and the rate of learning is hindered rather than helped by the variable S-A network.
 Under such conditions, the S-A connections are apt to change into some new configuration while the system is still trying to adjust its values to a solution which might be perfectly possible with the old configuration.
 Better performance is obtained if the rate of change in the S-A network is sufficiently small to permit an attempt at solving the problem before drastic changes occur.